Date of Degree

 Copyright 2010 Sammy Perone

 Perone, Sammy.
-"Using dynamic neural fields to understand the development of metric representations in typically developing and at-risk infant populations." dissertation, University of Iowa, 2010.
+"Using dynamic neural fields to understand the development of metric representations in typically developing and at-risk infant populations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.